AbdullahHamadax/Voyage-website/README.md

 ## Contributing 🏴‍☠️

 Ahoy, matey!
 We welcome contributions from fellow adventurers!
 Whether you're a seasoned developer or just starting out, there's always room on our crew for those with a passion for good food and great code.
 Feel free to dive in and contribute to our culinary journey.
-Together, we can make Grilli the ultimate destination for food adventurers! 🏴‍☠️🍽️
+Together, we can make Voyage the ultimate destination for food adventurers! 🏴‍☠️🍽️

 ## License ⚖️